 Keeping the Human Touch

-Newspapers have always had editors who decide what constitutes objective journalism, and aggregator sites need to employ the same type of rigor to ensure their news sources are free of bias.
-Fact-checking opinion pieces would also constitute a step forward.
+Newspapers have always had editors who decide what constitutes objective journalism, and aggregator sites must employ the same rigor to ensure their news sources are free of bias.
+Fact-checking opinion pieces would also include a step forward.

 App Design Lessons for the Rest of Us

-Here at Net Solutions, we’ve designed and built a mind-blowing number of apps, helping startup teams, as well as established companies, bring their apps to market.
-In fact, we’ve been doing mobile design and development since mobile technology was born, and we’re in a unique position to see what works.
+We’ve designed and built a mind-blowing number of apps at Net Solutions, helping startup teams and established companies bring their apps to market.
+Since mobile technology was born, we’ve been doing mobile design and mobile app development, and we’re in a unique position to see what works.

-Studying news apps, even if you’re not planning to build a news app specifically, can tell you a lot about the latest and greatest in mobile software.
-After all, mobile apps receive an extraordinary amount of traffic, and companies use that data to better understand their consumers and deliver products that engage them.
+Even if you’re not planning to build a news app specifically, studying news apps can tell you a lot about the latest and greatest in mobile app software.
+After all, mobile apps receive an extraordinary amount of traffic, and companies use that data to understand their consumers better and deliver products that engage them.